Dr Jonathan W. Mueller PhD DSc SFHEA

 UK

-Dr Mueller is interested in enzyme-catalysed reactions that modulate hormone function and act as biological switches.
-One of these transformations is the dynamic sulfation and de-sulfation of steroid hormones.
-Dr Mueller’s research group studies these sulfation pathways, using a variety of biochemical, bioanalytical and cell biological techniques.
+Dr Mueller’s research aims for an understanding of the structure and function of proteins.
+Jon’s major interest is in enzyme-catalysed reactions that modulate hormone function, switching hormone action on or off.
+The dynamic sulfation and de-sulfation of steroid hormones is one of these switches.
+Dr Mueller’s research group studies sulfation pathways, using bioinformatics as well as a variety of biochemical, bioanalytical and cell biological techniques.

-Jon has authored more than 25 primary research and review papers.
-His lab received funding from the European Commission (Marie Curie fellowship SUPA-HD 625451 and Erasmus actions), the Wellcome Trust (ISSF), the MRC (Proximity-to-Discovery) as well as the Society for Endocrinology.
+Jon has authored more than 40 primary research and review papers.
+His lab received funding from the European Commission (Marie Curie fellowship SUPA-HD 625451 and Erasmus actions), the Wellcome Trust (ISSF), the MRC (Proximity-to-Discovery), as well as the Society for Endocrinology.
+Jon runs conferences around sulfation pathways – S-Bio 2024 is the next one, taking place in Pont-à-Mousson, France, in September 2024.

 Dr Mueller is passionate about Higher Education in endocrinology and pharmacology.
-He also is a BioMed and MPharm Tutor and a Mentor in the LGBT mentoring programme from the University’s Career’s Network.
+Jon develops innovative teaching material; he has recently published textbooks together with the publisher Springer Nature.
+He also is a MPharm Tutor for reasonable adjustment plans and a Mentor in the LGBT mentoring programme from the University’s Career’s Network.
 Jon is the recipient of the Outstanding Teaching Award for all MDS, awarded by the Guild of Students and the Vice Chancellor, both in 2019 and in 2020.

-Jon runs several conferences around sulfation pathways – the next one planned for September 2021 in Sevilla, Spain.
-Further outreach and public engagement include the university’s Masterclasses programme for A level students, Marie Curie grant writing and training events as well as gender and diversity presentations.
+Jon’s outreach and public engagement activities include the university’s Masterclasses for A level students, Marie Curie grant writing and training events as well as gender and diversity presentations, under an EDI remit

 Qualifications